TechneWare/SmarterMail.Cli/README.md

 80.244.14.244
 ```

-You might be tempted to use `80.244.0.0/16` as the CIDR group to block on.
+You might be tempted to useÂ `80.244.0.0/16`Â as the CIDR group to block on.
 So, how many IPs is this?
 Well, roughly 65,025 possible addresses, which would equate to approximately 0.05% of the IPs found on this subnet being bad actors.
 You might not feel comfortable blocking this entire address space.

 So, the goal is to identify subnets that are not trusted while not penalizing subnets with only a few bad actors in them and blocking traffic as minimally and optimally as possible.
 At the same time, automate this as much as possible to get consistent documentation and reduce the amount of manual interaction with the server to maintain the blocklist.
 Plus, it might be nice to rebuild the blocklist or use the captured data in other systems/firewalls, etc.